samKenpachi011/Bertelsmann-Tech-Scholarship-Challenge-Course/README.md

 ## A brief summary of the stages in the framework
 **Business Issue Understanding :** Develop a mental model while answering questions such as :
-  * What decisions needs to be made
+  * What decisions needs to be made.
-  * What information is needed to info that decision
+  * What information is needed to info that decision.
-  * What analysis will provide the information to inform that decision
+  * What analysis will provide the information to inform that decision.

 **Data Understanding :** Start with data collection/identify data problems/subsets.
 Try and answer :
-  * What data is needed
+  * What data is needed.
-  * What data is available
+  * What data is available.
-  * What are some of the important characteristics of the data
+  * What are some of the important characteristics of the data.

 **Data Preparation :** Here you will go through the Gathering| Cleasing| Formatting| Blending| Sampling.
   * Gathering: Collecting data from multiple sources.